 Some earbuds feature quick charging that lets you grab an extra hour or two of additional playtime for just a few minutes spent in the charging case.
 Without quick charging, it can take twice to three times as long to get an equivalent boost.

 Pairing true wireless earbuds used to be a pain, but these days it’s rarely more than a two-step process.
-Still, some models make it even easier with Fast Pair technology.
-Apple uses this on its AirPods and Beats models when they’re connecting to iOS devices, and there’s a similar version from Google for Android devices.
+Still, some models make it even easier with fast pairing technology.
+Apple uses this on its AirPods and Beats models when they’re connecting to iOS devices, while non-Apple earbuds may offer support for Google Fast Pair (Android only) or Microsoft Swift Pair (Windows only).

 A growing number of earbuds now include a fit test as part of their smartphone app.
 It’s typically only offered on earbuds that have feedback microphones for ANC.
 After playing a short test tone, the app will let you know if the eartips you’ve chosen are creating a strong enough seal for the best audio quality.

 Water and dust resistance has become nearly universal on true wireless earbuds, but there can be a big difference between models.
-Some offer no official water resistance, like the AirPods, while others can be fully immersed, like the IP68 Jaybird Vista 2.
+Some offer no official water resistance, such as the original AirPods, while others can be fully immersed, like the IP68 Jaybird Vista 2.
 Unlike some features such as ANC, you can find excellent waterproofing even in very affordable earbuds.

 The key to getting the best sound and the best fit from a set of true wireless earbuds is finding the right size of silicone or foam eartips for your ears.
 This is easier when companies include a variety of eartip sizes.
 The lowest standard is the inclusion of three sizes (small, medium, and large), but increasingly, we’re seeing companies across the price spectrum beginning to include many more sizes and shapes to help buyers get the perfect fit.
 Check the description of what comes in the box to find out what each product offers.